-The main one being my ability to make decisions on our land as a woman and successfully farm without attributing that success to a man in my life, (usually a husband).
+A strong aspect was my ability to make decisions on our land as a woman and successfully farm without attributing that success to a man in my life, (usually a husband).
 One of the reasons I have kept my brother out of my business on the farm is to prove to my family that I can do this without the help of a man.

-The perils of farming the land, organically
+The perils of farming organically

 #SWAG plays an important role in helping me and other women farmers through such difficult times and gives me the strength to continue speaking out about the damage substances such as Glyphosate can do to people and the planet.

-Finding Solace in organic
+Finding solace in organic